 Summertime is family travel time, and Butterfield RV Resort welcomes summer family travelers with a special area just for them.
 Daytime temperatures range in the high 90’s in Benson.
 Golf courses are free from crowds and conditions are ideal for morning and late afternoon games.
 This is also the best time of year to visit mountain attractions in the area.
 Our mountain environments are called “sky islands” with several peaks over 9000 feet.
 Mountain peaks are forested with abundant wildlife and plant diversity.
 Nearby Mt.
 Lemmon has ski lift rides and a mountain village with excellent restaurants and shops.

-Fall is a great time to visit the mountains and nearby farms in Willcox.
+Fall is a wonderful time to visit the mountains and nearby farms in Willcox.
 In the mountains, Fall brings a second blooming of wildflowers and delicious wild berries and fruits.
 Mountain Aspen trees turn brilliant gold, while apple and peach trees bear fruit.
 Maple trees and other hardwood leaves range from yellow to deep red.
-Local farms open their property to public picking of Pumpkins, Apples and an assortment of other fruits and vegetables.
+Local farms open their property to the public picking of pumpkins, apples and an assortment of other fruits and vegetables.
 There are many Harvest Festivals in the area during the fall.